GalbierY/GalbierY/README.md

 ---

 ## 🚀 About Me
-- 📚 Passionate about Machine Leaning, IA, Optimization, Scalable Software Using Machine Learning and Static models.
+- 📚 Passionate machine learning, artificial intelligence, and optimization.
+I specialize in building scalable software solutions powered by predictive models and intelligent search techniques.
-- 🎯 Goal: Contribute to impactful and well-engineered open source projects, applying intelligent search strategies and machine learning techniques to solve real-world problems and drive meaningful change.
+- 🎯 My goal is to contribute to well-engineered open-source projects that solve real-world problems through smart algorithms and robust machine learning pipelines — driving innovation and meaningful impact.

 ---